Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Natural Light (Your Best Friend):

 • Window Light: A big window is a cat photographer's best tool.
 North-facing windows give you that soft, consistent glow all day long.
+Most of my favourite Maple and Mochi shots came from a single north-facing window and whatever the cats decided to do in front of it.

 • The Golden Hour: That magical time just before sunset.
 It makes orange cats look like they're made of literal gold.